mbaersch/number-string-operations/README.md

 ---

 ## Change Notes

+### 2024/05/25
+New string methods "JSON.parse" & "JSON.stringify" for converting from / to objects

 ### 2022/06/23
 New string method "split+extract": splits string at first parameter by second parameter delimiter and gets array item from split result by third parameter index